aridjayarecipes/cutesrecipes.web.app/content/post/2075-recipe-of-speedy-komola-pulao-narangi-orange-pulao-rice.md

 ##### Instructions to make Komola Pulao: Narangi/Orange Pulao/Rice:

-1. Wash & Soak the measured Rice-Set aside...Keep rest other ingredients handy & readily available
+1. Wash &amp; Soak the measured Rice-Set aside...Keep rest other ingredients handy &amp; readily available
 1. Heat a frying pan/heavy bottomed saucepan: Add in the ghee over the medium flame, then goes in the tempering spices to it- gently sauté until it releases its fine aroma, goes in the dry fruits- sauté until lightly brown
-1. Add in the soaked rice now & sauté until everything is nicely combined- Then, goes in the fresh orange juice mixed with the water (2.5 Cups Liquid), altogether- Mix well very gently
+1. Add in the soaked rice now &amp; sauté until everything is nicely combined- Then, goes in the fresh orange juice mixed with the water (2.5 Cups Liquid), altogether- Mix well very gently
-1. Cover with the lid once it comes to a boil...When almost done- about 80% open the lid- give it all a really good mix but very carefully ensuring the rice grains aren’t broken- Add in the seasonings: Salt & Sugar and also the saffron diluted water
+1. Cover with the lid once it comes to a boil...When almost done- about 80% open the lid- give it all a really good mix but very carefully ensuring the rice grains aren’t broken- Add in the seasonings: Salt &amp; Sugar and also the saffron diluted water
-1. Mix everything again, well together until nicely combined and well incorporated...cover its lid again & cook for another 2-3 mins time until well cooked- Turn off the flame now
+1. Mix everything again, well together until nicely combined and well incorporated...cover its lid again &amp; cook for another 2-3 mins time until well cooked- Turn off the flame now
-1. Let it sit on the hot oven for the next 10-15 mins time before serving it piping hot, post garnishing it...Dish out & relish it, as is or with whichever condiments you choose to have with it...but nothing’s more required with it, I believe- it’s a complete MEAL 🥘 in itself
+1. Let it sit on the hot oven for the next 10-15 mins time before serving it piping hot, post garnishing it...Dish out &amp; relish it, as is or with whichever condiments you choose to have with it...but nothing’s more required with it, I believe- it’s a complete MEAL 🥘 in itself
 1. ENJOY...😋💁🏻‍♀️